Hello! Who are you? And tell us a little bit more about your diabetes.

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?

-I don’t know since I never tried.
-The way I am living and eating is working for me, so I will stick to that.
+I don’t know, since I never tried.
+The way I am living and eating is working for me so that I will stick to that.

 Do you have a hard time eating out in a restaurant?
 And what are you thoughts on making this easier?